jdh4/job_data_2023/README.md

 NUMA node255 CPU(s):
 ```

-Note that there are 4 hardware threads per CPU-core.
+There are 4 hardware threads per CPU-core.
 Each node has 2 sockets with 16 CPU-cores per sockets giving 128 hardware threads.
 Several codes run optimally using on 1 hardware thread per CPU-core.

 Total CPU memory per node is 250 GB.

 GPU:

+There are four GPUs per node.
+Name and model:

 ```
 Tesla V100-SXM2-32GB